With summer ending in Branchville, now is a good time to get a head start on air conditioner maintenance.

 Can’t remember when you last put in a new one?
 Take it out and hold it up to the light.
 If you can’t see light through it, replace it.

 Remove the blower door and vacuum up dust.

 Then inspect your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s scummy, you can freshen it by pouring diluted bleach through the tube to sanitize the line.
-Or you can get a new tube.
+If it’s dirty, you can clean it by draining watered-down bleach through the tube to sanitize the line.
+Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Willco Air Conditioning, Refrigeration & Heating Inc. can make your system more efficient and help it last longer.
-We also have convenient service agreements, so you won’t forget to book your routine tune-up!
+Annual air conditioner maintenance from Willco Air Conditioning, Refrigeration & Heating Inc. can make your equipment more efficient and help it last longer.
+We also have convenient service agreements, so you won’t forget to book your annual service!